 Individual Therapy in Opiate Addiction Treatment

 Although therapy in a group setting can be very beneficial, individual therapy is vital as well.
 Being able to sit in a safe environment with a non-judgmental therapist can make a teen more comfortable.
-A therapist will help your teen get down to the root of his or her substance abuse problem and then find solutions.
+A therapist will help your teen get down to the root of their substance use disorder and find solutions.
 Therapists are there to give your teen specific goals to work on and tools to use to overcome triggers to use drugs.

 In many cases, it’s much easier for teens to open up to a therapist than it is their parents.
 This doesn’t mean that you’re a bad parent, but often, teens feel embarrassed and ashamed about their experiences.
 Many teens are dealing with confusing thoughts and emotions that lead them to use drugs in the first place.
 Through therapy, teens gain the tools they need, some of which help them communicate with you better.